Natural Remedies First Aid Kit

 Cooling and healing, aloe vera soothes the inflammation of sunburn and mild kitchen burns.

-Along with multipurpose essential oils, tinctures and herbal teas, you’ll want to pack useful tools to help heal minor injuries.
+Along with multipurpose essential oils, tinctures and herbal teas, you’ll want to pack useful tools in your natural remedies first aid kit to help heal minor injuries.
 Make sure your natural first-aid kit includes the following:

 • Adhesive bandage strips in various sizes